Engagement Ring Anatomy: Complete Guide to Ring Parts & Terminology (2026)

 Cathedral: An engagement ring setting that features 2 arches that slope up either side of the center stone.

 Channel: This setting is usually used as side accents or on wedding bands.
 Channels set a line of diamonds in a crease in the band, appearing as if it's between two strips of metal.
+A very secure choice for active lifestyles, protecting them from snags and impact

 - Hidden halo: A variation wherein the center stone rests on the halo, making it exclusively visible from the side profile.
+Praised for its more modern aesthetic.

 Pavé: Commonly used as an accent, pavé is a line of diamonds.
 It is named after the French word for cobblestones.
 There are a few varieties of pavé.